IRonoCollins/Web_scraping/README.md

 - Modify the URL and table selection logic if extracting data from a different source.

 ## License
-This project is licensed under the MIT License.
+This dataset is available for educational and research purposes.

 ## Author
 [collins rono](https://github.com/IRonoCollins)